mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-You can control all aspects of the output when creating an output plugin instance with `local.output`.
+You can control all aspects of the output when creating an output plugin instance using `local.output`.

 ### rootContentPath

-The root directory for outputting markdown files.
-This is a required field.
+The root directory for outputting markdown files, required.

 ### rootResourcePath

-The root directory for outputting resources referenced in markdown files.
-This is a required field.
+The root directory for referencing resources in markdown files, required.

 ### meta

 Controls the YAML metadata at the top of the markdown.

-By default, the name, creation time, and modification time are output.
+By default, it outputs the name, creation time, and modification time.

 ```md
 ---